 How to Apply for a Japanese Tourist Visa

-Nigerian citizens need a visa to visit Japan and in this post, I’ll detail the Japanese tourist visa requirements and application process.
+Nigerian citizens need a visa to visit Japan, and in this post, I’ll detail the Japanese tourist visa requirements and application process.
 I’ll talk about how to apply in Kenya (as a resident) and in Nigeria and some important information you need to know.
 If you’re applying for a visa for the first time, be sure to read my guide, detailing general rules about visa applications in Nigeria.

 PS: I encourage you to check the Japan Embassy’s website for updated information about the visa application process.
 All information presented in this post is correct at the time of this writing.
 They are subject to change without notice.
-Always confirm travel details and requirements with respective embassies & airlines before you apply or travel.
+Always confirm travel details and requirements with the respective embassies & airlines before you apply or travel.

 Dreaming of visiting Japan?
 Here's everything you need to know about applying for a Japanese tourist visa in Kenya or Nigeria!
 Share on X